dipetkov/actigraph.sleepr/README.md

 ### Read AGD file(s)

 An AGD file is an SQLite database file exported by an ActiGraph device.
-See the [ActiLife 6 User manual](http://actigraphcorp.com/support/manuals/actilife-6-manual/).
-For illustration let's use GT3X+ sample data taken from ActiGraph's [online documentation](https://actigraph.desk.com).
+See the [ActiLife 6 User manual](https://www.actigraphcorp.com/support/manuals/actilife-6-manual/).
+For illustration let's use GT3X+ sample data taken from ActiGraph's online documentation. \[The link I downloaded the data from, <https://actigraph.desk.com>, seems to be currently unavailable.\]

 ``` r
 library("actigraph.sleepr")